 The International Gateway entrance is typically better for Frozen, but will put you at a slight disadvantage at Soarin’ or Test Track due to how far away it is.
 Those with pre-opening breakfast reservations at Akershus in Norway have an advantage at Frozen Ever After if they are able to finish breakfast and be outside by 8:50am.

 FASTPASS+ AT EPCOT

 FastPass+ at Epcot is divided into two tiers.
 Guests may initially select only one Tier 1 experience.
-Frozen is the highest priority as it will save the most time and guarantee you will be able to ride should the attraction go down for technical difficulties.
-Soarin’ and Test Track are more or less even as a second priority though Test Track gets the nod now that capacity at Soarin’ has increased and waits are down.
+Frozen is the highest priority because they are the hardest FP+ to acquire and guarantee you will be able to ride should the attraction go down for technical difficulties.
+Test Track gets the nod now that capacity at Soarin’ has increased and waits are down.
 Test Track is typically more convenient to ride in standby first thing, so many guests may still elect to use FastPass+ at Soarin’ instead.
 On the other hand, those willing to ride Test Track in single rider may favor using FP+ at Soarin’.

 There are eight options for Tier 2 and you may initially select two of them.
 Most guests will want to initially select two of the top four choices.
 Note that Mission: SPACE does not require selecting Orange/Mars or Green/Earth in advance, but Mars waits are routinely longer and those that prefer the more intense version will save more time.

 - Frozen Ever After

 - Character Spot (Only offered for the Mickey side.
 Joy/Sadness do not offer FastPass+)